-It is acknowledged we have an under representation of women at our more senior levels.
+It is acknowledged we have an under representation of

+women at our more senior levels.

-We are carrying out activities to specifically improve access for women to senior roles and are looking at opportunities for women to be more involved in senior decision-making processes.
+We are carrying out activities to specifically improve access for women to senior roles and are looking at opportunities for women to be more involved in senior decisionmaking processes and have made some positive progress.